achen1296/Apple-Music-Editor/README.md

 Offset 56:

-- both 8-byte chunks are set identically to the enum value argument
+- chunk 0 and chunk 3 are both set identically to the enum value argument
 - Suggestion flags:
   - set to value as described under [itma](#itma-track) (value of 1 is not used)
 - Cloud status: